Looking to spice up your grammar instruction? I have a few ideas for making engaging grammar lessons that might help.

 One of the ways I have hooked students who don’t enjoy grammar (yes, there are students out there who do enjoy it) is to tie grammar instruction into other areas of ELA content.
 It makes sense.
 Grammar, writing, vocabulary, reading…they are like milk and cookies.

-One of my favorite ways to do this is through something I’ve called “Grocabulary.”
+A light-hearted approach for this is through something I’ve called “Grocabulary.”
 With each grocabulary worksheet, my students are working on a particular grammar skill, but they are also determining unknown word meanings based on context clues provided in the sentence.
 Here’s an example in which students were first supposed to identify the simple subject and simple predicate and then answer the questions that follow:

 The sentence might read: I do not like to be bothered by childish frippery, like who gets to ride in the front seat.